 Surprisingly, the German chocolate cake has nothing to do with Germany; it’s named after Samuel German, who created the chocolate bar that went into the original recipe (Medrich, n.d.).

 The dough used in Pasley’s (1949) recipe “has a bad habit of rising, and then falling, in the oven” (p.
 74), necessitating the cookies be decorated in order to hide the wrinkles.

-Purdue's Online Writing Lab (Purdue OWL) has some more great examples as well as explanations for how to structure your in-text citations for different scenarios: APA Style: the Basics of In-Text Citations.
+Excelsior's Online Writing Lab (Excelsior OWL) has some more great examples as well as explanations for how to structure your in-text citations for different scenarios: APA In-Text Citations.

 Don't be hesitant to ask me (or another librarian) for help with these!
 If you're not sure about your formatting, let me know; I'm more than happy to help you out.